opentrustlabs/opentrust-identity/README.md

 ##### 3. Security Event Callback Service

-First: What is a security event?
-Technically, it is broad category of events, which could include breaches of security, access control denied, or any type of anomaly that you might want to take action on (such as user who normally logs in from Chicago suddenly logging in from Moscow).
+Security events can include a broad category of things, such as breaches of physical or cyber security, access control denied, or any type of anomaly that you might want to take action on (such as user who normally logs in from Chicago suddenly logging in from Moscow).
 For the purposes of this IAM tool, security events are the following: